f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab3.rst

 |image26|

-..
-NOTE:: Leave all other fields using the default values.
+.. note:: Leave all other fields using the default values.

 Scroll to the bottom of the screen and click **Create**.